 - No need to dry them out afterwards.
 Cooking requires water so a few more drops clinging to the berries won’t matter.

-Preparing strawberry tree fruit jam
+Prepare strawberry tree fruits for jam

 - Dump the berries in a large cauldron, pot, or jam pan.

 - With the stove on low, simmer to slowly cook the berries until it forms a smooth, uniform liquid.
 The berries will dissolve and won’t form lumps in the mix anymore.

 - If it gets too thick at this stage, add a little water.
 The goal of this first stage isn’t yet to reduce the mixture.